gerbera/gerbera/doc/config-server.rst

     * Default: **2**

     The poll-interval is an integer value which specifies how often the UI will poll for tasks.
 The interval is specified in seconds, only values greater than zero are allowed.
+The value can be given in a valid time format.

     ::